automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Futalognkosaurus.md

 # Futalognkosaurus
-## Description: A very big, and very strangely named sauropod.
+## A very big, and very strangely named sauropod.